-If you require any technical information, our customer service department will be happy to help.
+If you require any technical information, the SICK customer service department will be happy to help.
 To find your representative, see the final page of this document.

-Before calling, make a note of all type label data such as type code, serial number, etc., to ensure faster processing.
+Before calling, make a note of all type label data such as type designation, serial number, etc. to ensure faster telephone processing.